edhamma/jodok-path/appreciation.rst

 For in such a crowded world as we live in, it is important that we endeavour to give to each of us, not only physical space but also mental space and it is when we can help others to progress on the path that we can have a chance to make realistic progress for ourselves.
 Self interest has never been a part of this teaching for such a self is a delusion.

-The gain of others is a gain for each and everyone of us, it is our responsibility to help ourselves by helping others, our resposibility to improve our world by improving the world of all others, giving smiles, small kindnesses, gifts of material comfort and the greatest of all gifts, "Dhamma".
+The gain of others is a gain for each and everyone of us, it is our responsibility to help ourselves by helping others, our resposibility to improve our world by improving the world of all others, giving smiles, small kindnesses, gifts of material comfort and the greatest of all gifts, “Dhamma”.
 We need these in our worlds and that is why we must be able to offer them to others.

 There have been and are other teachers of vipassana.
 Some know some of the words, these can be described as labourers.
 Some understand some of the words, these can be described as craftsmen.
 Phra Dhamma Theerarach Mahamuni knew and understood the experience, he was an artist and he expected us to become artists too.